tne-lab/py-behav-box-v2/docs/sources.md

 `rows` the number of rows for the grid of individual videos in the interface

 `cols` the number of columns for the grid of individual videos in the interface

+*Required Metadata:*

+`row: int` the row the video feed for this Component should be placed in

+`col: int` the column the video feed for this Component should be placed in

+`row_span: int` how many rows the video feed for this Component should occupy

+`col_span: int` how many columns the video feed for this Component should occupy

+`fr: int` the frame rate the video feed for this Component should be saved at

 #### HikVisionSource